msplke/racjkuat.org/README.md

 - Clerk for authentication
 - Tanstack React Query for data fetching and mutation
 - Drizzle ORM for database queries and mutations
-- tRPC for server-side logic
-- Zod for schema declarations and validations
+- Zod for schema declaration and validation

 ## Tools Used